Matthew W. Bullock: Dartmouth College

 In his senior year Bullock was on the varsity football team and achieved national recognition.
 He was part of the Dartmouth football team that defeated Harvard at the dedication event of the Dartmouth stadium in later 1903.
 A picture of Bullock was printed in a November issue of the Boston Post at the age of 22.
 A week later Bullock was refused accommodations during a game at Princeton University and also called out during the game; events that were covered in newspapers in various states across the nation.
 He broke a collarbone in the first play of this third game of the year in this Princeton game and it was widely believed he had been targeted.
 Dartmouth cut athletic ties with Princeton for several years.
-This was all during Woodrow Wilson's presidency at Princeton there and his investment in segregational practices in the school.
+This was all during Woodrow Wilson's presidency at Princeton there and his investment in segregationally practices in the school.
 However Bullock was not named an All-American despite qualifying.
 His senior year he was also a member Palaeopity Senior Society as a distinguished individual, other by-invitation boards and committees, and was the associate editor of The Aegis.

 Bullock graduated in 1904, with a Bachelor of Arts degree and scholastic and athletic distinctions, but only honorable mention in Walter Camp's All-American football listing for 1904.
 Sports commentator and NAACP leader Edwin Henderson in 1939 observed of Bullock's performance in 1901-3 "Why Bullock did not receive All-American selection has never been understood.
 Bullock was one of the brainiest men of football ability the game has ever had.”
 Indeed Bullock released his own list of All-American footballers in 1911.